sghoshca/melanoma_detection_assignment/README.md

-# Project Name
+# Multiclass classification model using a custom CNN
-> Multiclass classification model using a custom convolutional neural network in TensorFlow
+> Builing a Multiclass classification model using a custom convolutional neural network in TensorFlow, keras

 ## Table of Contents